Media monitoring - the key to successful PR work

 Large companies often find themselves in the spotlight whether they like it or not.
 Sometimes it happens for reasons that are completely unforeseen.
 With the high impact that publicity can have on a business, the question of how to engage with both the mainstream media and social media has moved up the agenda for many companies.
 Learning more about the digital landscape through continuous media monitoring is a first step to becoming better at managing publicity and marketing.

 For a company, media can be both beneficial in terms of positive attention and problematic in terms of negative attention.
 As social platforms such as X (formerly Twitter), Instagram, LinkedIn and TikTok have grown, so has the ability to spread information quickly.
-News is shared and commented on in seconds, which is why it is particularly important today for companies to have control over what is published and written about the company.
+News are shared and commented on in seconds, which is why it is particularly important today for companies to have control over what is published and written about the company.
 A first step to succeed with your PR work is therefore to invest in media monitoring.

 Media monitoring involves analyzing articles and other sources of information to identify trends and opportunities for good PR.
 An additional benefit is that monitoring helps you to immediately spot negative information, allowing you to respond directly to false claims, for example.
 Historically, it has been very common to follow traditional media, such as newspapers and news programs, but as information dissemination now mainly takes place digitally, it has become increasingly popular to focus solely on digital information sources.